Egypt

 In 2005, Egyptian legislation implemented transfer pricing rules in Article 30 of the Income Tax Law No. 91 of 2005.
 Likewise, Articles 38, 39, and 40 of the Regulations underwrite the details of the transfer pricing legislation.

-The Egyptian Tax Authority published the first version of transfer pricing guidance in 2010, which guides the Arm’s Length Principle, the comparability analysis, the choosing of the most appropriate transfer pricing methods, and the mandatory documentation (Master File, Local Report, and the Country-by-Country Report).
+The Egyptian Tax Authority published the first version of Transfer Pricing guidance in 2010, which guides the Arm’s Length Principle, the comparability analysis, the election of the most appropriate Transfer Pricing methods, and the mandatory documentation (Master File, Local Report, and the Country-by-Country Report).

 Subsequently, on May 22, 2018, Ministerial Decree No. 221 of 2018 was published, amending the Regulations to the Income Tax Law to align the transfer pricing rules established in Egypt with the OECD Transfer Pricing Guidelines.

 On October 21, 2018, the Egyptian Minister of Finance issued Ministerial Decree No. 547 of 2018, issuing the new Transfer Pricing Guidelines.
-Two days later, the Egyptian Tax Authority published the said Guides on its official website.
+The Egyptian Tax Authority published the said Guides two days later on its official website.
 These are divided into the Principles and Implementation and the Advance Transfer Pricing Agreements.

 Arm’s Length Principle

-The arm’s length principle applies in those transactions between related companies resident in Egypt, as well as transactions between companies resident in Egypt and their non-resident related companies.
+The Arm’s Length Principle applies in transactions between related companies resident in Egypt, as well as transactions between companies resident in Egypt and their non-resident related companies.

 Related Parties